-Dear Sheriff Wilson:
+Dear Sheriff.

-We write to ask you to review and revise your policy and practice with regard to immigration detainers sent to your office by the Immigration and Customs Enforcement (ICE) division of the federal Department of Homeland Security.
+We write to ask you to promptly review and revise your policy and practice with regard to immigration detainers sent to your office by the Immigration and Customs Enforcement (ICE) division of the Department of Homeland Security.
 These documents, ICE form I-247, which are also called "ICE holds," identify a prisoner in your custody.
 They ask you to continue to detain that prisoner for an additional 48 hours (excluding weekends and holidays) after he or she would otherwise be released.
 Thus, they ask that you hold the prisoners for up to an additional 6 days if the 48-hour period occurs over a holiday weekend.
+We ask that you immediately stop the practice of holding prisoners in custody on the basis of these ICE detainers.

 In the past, you may have believed that these detainers represent an order or a command from the federal government that you have a legal obligation to obey.
 Indeed, for many years, the wording of the I-247 form suggested that compliance with the federal request was mandatory.
 The wording of the form has changed, and it is now clear, and federal officials and recent court decisions agree, that these detainers represent a mere request, not a command.
-You have no legal obligation under federal law to honor or comply with the detainer's request to hold prisoners who would otherwise be released.
+You have no legal obligation under federal law to honor or comply with the detainer's request to hold prisoners who would otherwise be released.2